Public Data:

 Luke Cole also has a good handle of cosmology, historiography, and the multi-disciplinary field of analytical psychology, that contains Luke's other special interests of biology and philosophy.

-Luke Cole did 2 unit, 3 unit, 4 unit mathematics with Geordie Williamson (FRS, FAA) at Chevalier College in Borwal, NSW.
+Luke Cole completed high level maths from 2 unit, 3 unit, and 4 unit mathematics with Geordie Williamson (FRS, FAA) at Chevalier College in Borwal, NSW.
 In 1999 - Luke acheived 2nd place behind Geordie in 4 units mathematics, and ranked 658th position in the entire state NSW (top 9% in the state with a mark of 96%).
 Also received Young Scientist Award in year 10 (1997) sponsored by The Sydney Morning Herald and the Sydney Powerhouse Museum.
 And a distinction for a TAFE Certificate I in Electronics Technology at Wollongong University during year 11 and year 12.
 Had to drive about 1hr each way weekly from home town Southen Highlands.
 Luke later when on to do a double degree at Australian National University (ANU) in Mechatronics Engineering and Software Engineering, while continuing to work at the "Robotics System Lab" at the ANU, as their "go-to-man" workshop monkey for electronics, mechanics and software projects.

 Luke Cole was hired by pioneers of robotics and computer vision such as Alex Zelinsky (AO, FAA, FTSE, FRSN), and Richard Hartley (FAA), among others from the age of 17 years old in 1998, for 10 years, within leading bodies such as "Robotics Systems Lab" at ANU, Seeing Machines, NICTA (now called CSIRO Data61), and CSIRO.
 He later when on to work for leading organisations such as Hemisphere GPS (formerly BEELINE, and now acquired by AgJunction).
 He was also a member of the Queensland University of Technology (QUT) Engineering Course Advisory Group.
 The founder of COLETEK PTY LTD, a professional technologies business.
 The primary developer of a NICTA project: The InsectBot robot.
 He was also a primary developer of DROS, a robotic software library.
 The new leading maintainer of PICPrg, a Linux PIC microprocessor programmer.
 The developer of websites such as Revbook, a social car sales website, LowZo the "Purchase Engine".
 And much much more....